 As described in the Health and Safety section, we will meet significant health and safety standards when we return to campus.
 To do so, our clinic footprint will expand to include separate well and sick entrances and rooms, as well as two isolation rooms.
-We are also hiring additional clinic staff.
+We have Amy Johns, RN, is responsible for the Health Clinic and for monitoring students that are placed into isolation.
+Dr. Cindy Hargrove, DNP, CPNP-PC is acting as the Pandemic Coordinator for St. John's, and is responsible for the Wellness Center and for initiating contact tracing.
+Amy and Cindy will be supporting one another in the Health Clinic and Wellness Center while supporting the health and well-being of the community.